arkanayak/search/README.md

 * Run "python3 manage.py runserver 8000" to up the local server
-* Hit this api (GET): http://127.0.0.1:8000/preprocess to preprocess and create all the data required for querying
+* Hit this api (GET): http://127.0.0.1:8000/preprocess to preprocess and create all the data required for querying (takes about 1 min to pre-populate)

-* In SAMPLE APIs (listed at the end):
+* In SAMPLE APIs (listed below):
-    1) API will preprocess and create all the data required for querying
+    1) API will preprocess and pre-populate all the data required for querying
     2) API will take a list of queries and k, and return a list of k matching results {id:"string", author:"string", summary:"string", query:"string"} for each query